-RP discovery in general, points to the processes involved in, how a host finds the RP in the first place to send a request to and reach the destination it wants.
+RP discovery in general, points to the processes involved in, how a Client finds the C-RP in the first place to send a request to and reach the destination it wants.

-In PIM-NG RP, discovery is done in 3 different conditions or better to say network topologies.
+In PIM-NG RP discovery is done in 3 different conditions or better to say network topologies.
 Choosing the best solution depends on the specifications of the network and will be decided by network administrators.